-- The Charles Dickens School will ensure that all staff receive online safety training which, amongst other things, will include providing them with an understanding of the expectations, applicable roles and their responsibilities in relation to filtering and monitoring, as part of induction. - Ongoing online safety training and updates for all staff will be integrated, aligned and considered as part of our overarching safeguarding approach.
-See section 7 for more information. - The Charles Dickens School has recognition for this work as a National Online Safety School since 2022.
+- [Name of School] will ensure that all staff receive online safety training, which, amongst other things, will include providing them with an understanding of the expectations, applicable roles and their responsibilities in relation to filtering and monitoring, as part of induction. - Ongoing online safety training and updates for all staff will be integrated, aligned and considered as part of our overarching safeguarding approach.
+See section 7 for more information.